ideapark/career/Documentation/the-nature-of-lisp.md

 In this article we've already encountered two domain specific
 languages: Ant (specific to dealing with project builds) and our unnamed mini-language for dealing with to-do lists.
-The difference is that Ant was written form scratch using XML, and XML parser, and Java while our language is embedded into Lisp is easily created within a couple of minutes.
+The difference is that Ant was written from scratch using XML, and XML parser, and Java while our language is embedded into Lisp is easily created within a couple of minutes.